Spacemacs is a configuration for Emacs, so naturally Emacs should be installed before Spacemacs can be used.

 Aspell binary is usually installed on Unix systems by default.
 Use

-sudo apt instal aspell if not already present.
+apt instal aspell if not already present.

 brew install aspell